-For more information or to register you interest, please email Karen at email@example.com or call us on (03) 9655 2100.
+For more information or to register your interest, please email Karen at email@example.com or call us on (03) 9655 2100.

 If you decide to volunteer, we will interview you and match you with a role that suits your skills, interests and availability.
 You will need to complete some paperwork and do a police check before commencing as a volunteer.